EvanTimms/CodeStatsWebApp/README.md

 2. In app.py:
  app.config['SQLALCHEMY_DATABASE_URI'] = 'mysql://root:PASSWORDHERE@localhost/codestats'
- change PASSWORD here to the password you used setting up mysql.
+ change PASSWORDHERE to the password you used setting up mysql.

  You're all good to go!